 In National Westminster Bank -v- Smith (27th February 2019) rights of the audience was determined in an application for summary judgement.
 The Deputy District Judge was asked to consider whether an applicant for a summary judgement was in ‘chambers.’
 The judge held it was not in chambers and as such the representative did not have a right of audience.
 In this case, the claimant was ordered to pay costs for the hearing.
 Furthermore, the Judge declined to hear the claimants representative on the issue of costs due to the fact they had no right of audience.
 In view of the foregoing, it is submitted that this approach was flawed: had Deputy District Judge Leach adopted the approach suggested by District Judge Peake, in view of CCR Order 13, rule 1(4), he ought to have concluded that such applications are “in chambers”.

 Rights of Audience summary

-- In what circumstances does a “solicitors’ agent” enjoy a right of audience before a court? - According to the Legal Services Act, unregistered individuals or a solicitors’ agent may appear in chamber hearings if they are assisting in the litigation and under the supervision of a solicitor.
+- In what circumstances does a “solicitors’ agent” enjoy a right of audience before a court? - According to the Legal Services Act, unregistered individuals or a solicitors’ agent may appear in chamber hearings if they are assisting in the conduct of litigation generally and under the instruction & supervision of a solicitor.